Draw-In-Mind: Rebalancing Designer-Painter Roles in Unified Multimodal Models Benefits Image Editing: Methodology

 \subsection{DIM-4.6B-T2I/Edit}

 Leveraging MLLMs to provide multimodal conditions for image generation has become a common practice recently.
 In this work, we first build a base T2I model and then adapt it to the editing task.

 For the base T2I model, we start by establishing a simple baseline, similar to MetaQuery~\citep{metaquery}, to preserve state-of-the-art understanding capability.
 We select Qwen2.5-VL-3B~\citep{qwen25vl} as the MLLM and SANA1.5-1.6B~\citep{sana15} as the diffusion decoder for their modest size.
 Unlike MetaQuery, which employs a large 24-layer transformer with 1.6B parameters as a connector between the MLLM and the diffusion decoder, we adopt a much simpler design, \emph{i.e.,} a two-layer MLP, to directly project multimodal tokens into the generation space.
 We refer to this model as DIM-4.6B-T2I, illustrated in Figure~\ref{fig:model_arch}.
-We train DIM-4.6B-T2I on a mixture of the proposed DIM-T2I dataset and an additional 6.9M image–text pairs from MidJourney-V6~\citep{midjourney-v6}, COCO~\citep{coco}, InstructP2P~\citep{instructpix2pix}, JourneyDB~\citep{journeydb}, HQ-Edit~\citep{hq-edit}, and Dimba~\citep{dimba}.
+We train DIM-4.6B-T2I on a mixture of the proposed DIM-T2I dataset and an additional 6.9M image-text pairs from MidJourney-V6~\citep{midjourney-v6}, COCO~\citep{coco}, InstructP2P~\citep{instructpix2pix}, JourneyDB~\citep{journeydb}, HQ-Edit~\citep{hq-edit}, and Dimba~\citep{dimba}.
 During training, Qwen2.5-VL-3B remains frozen, and we finetune only the parameters of the connector and SANA1.5-1.6B.
-Notably, we exclude distillation datasets such as BLIP3-o-60K~\citep{blip3o} to avoid any risk of data leakage~\citep{openuni} in the following evaluation.
+Notably, distillation datasets like BLIP3-o-60K~\citep{blip3o} explicitly curate data to align with the structural patterns of benchmarks like GenEval, we exclude them to avoid any risk of data leakage~\citep{openuni} or benchmark hacking in the evaluation to justify the contribution of our DIM data.
 We adopt vanilla flow matching as the sole objective, avoiding parameter-tuning tricks to highlight data effectiveness and maintain simplicity.